Planning Your Mix

 Remember when you wrote your podcasting script?
 Now is the time to mix in your show intro, the section that announces the name of your podcast and the episode number.
 It is most effective if this is the voice of an announcer, distinct from your own.
 Try fading your background music in when a new segment beings.
 Lower the volume level of the music when you are speaking so that your listeners can hear every work you say.
 At the end of the segment, fade your background music out.
 Use musical transitions between the various segments of your podcast.
 These musical transitions are known as bumpers, stages or sweepers.

-In this section you balanced the volume levels of the voice-over(s), music and sound effects.
+In this section you balanced the volume levels of the voice over(s), music and sound effects.
 You are now ready to export your podcast recording into an MP3.
-In the next section we'll learn how to master your podcast and review common file formats as well as conversion methods.